vonlinee/mybatis-extension/src/site/markdown/dynamic-sql.md

 ### choose, when, otherwise

-Sometimes we don’t want all of the conditionals to apply, instead we want to choose only one case among many options.
+Sometimes we don’t want all the conditionals to apply, instead we want to choose only one case among many options.
 Similar to a switch statement in Java, MyBatis offers a choose element.

 Let’s use the example above, but now let’s search only on title if one is provided, then only by author if one is provided.
-If neither is provided, let’s only return featured blogs (perhaps a strategically list selected by administrators, instead of returning a huge meaningless list of random blogs).
+If neither is provided, let’s only return featured blogs (perhaps a strategical list selected by administrators, instead of returning a huge meaningless list of random blogs).

 ```xml
 <select id="findActiveBlogLike"